ypcrts/dots/README.md

 0.9.2 to 0.9.9.

 This text blob is a reminder to never give up on your favourite window manager.
-Even if the X11 threat model is unconscionable in 2021, bspwm is worth it.
+Even if the X11 threat model is ~unconscionable~ hard on your stomach in 2021, bspwm is worth it.